mundra-aman/minimal-mistakes/_posts/2020-05-28-Strategies-with-Heikin-Ashi-patterns.md

 ## Trade strategies with Heiken-Ashi
-There are broadly 5 rules that need to be followed when trading with Heiken Ashi Candles.
-I have listed these below,
+There are broadly 5 patterns that need to be followed when trading with Heiken Ashi Candles.

-Rule Number 1 – Green candles with no lower “shadows” indicate a strong uptrend: When you spot these on charts, be in the trade and don’t think about profit booking.
+1. Green candles with no lower shadows indicate a strong uptrend: When you spot these on charts, be in the trade and don’t think about profit booking.
 You might want to add to your long position and exit short positions.

-Rule Number 2 – Candles with a small body with upper and lower shadows indicate  trend change: These are indecision candles and require more confirmation.
+2. Candles with a small body with upper and lower shadows indicate  trend change: These are indecision candles and require more confirmation.

-Rule Number 3 – Red/Black candles with no upper shadow indicates strong a downtrend: When you spot these on charts, be in the trade and don’t think about profit booking.
+3. Green/Red candles with no upper shadow indicates strong a downtrend: When you spot these on charts, be in the trade and don’t think about profit booking.
 You might want to add to your short position and exit long positions

-Rule Number 4 – Candles with long lower shadows represent Buying interest.
+4. Candles with long lower shadows represent Buying interest.
 Always take note of these candles and assess price action after you spot these candles.

-Rule Number 5 – Candles with long upper shadows represent selling interest and be cautious with existing long positions if you spot such Candles.
+5. Candles with long upper shadows represent selling interest and be cautious with existing long positions if you spot such Candles.

+Every Heikin Ashi trading system should include price action rules:
+- Look for Support and Resistance levels.
+- Look for chart patterns for potential breakouts.
+- Hop into emerging trends and exit on slowing trends.

+** Trailing Stop Method **
+Using a trailing stop is a good technique to pursue in a trending market.
+Smoothing benefits of the Heikin Ashi chart can be combined with a trailing stop indicator to get the most out of a trending market condition.

-Heiken Ashi Trading Strategy For Short & Longer Time Frame Charts Heiken Ashi Expansion Pattern
+** Heiken Ashi Trading Strategy For Short & Longer Time Frame Charts **

+** Heiken Ashi Expansion Pattern **

-Heiken Ashi Double Bottom Momentum Pattern
+** Heiken Ashi Double Bottom Momentum Pattern ** https://tradingwithtrend.com/heiken-ashi-strategy

-https://tradingwithtrend.com/heiken-ashi-strategy

 Using Heiken Ashi along with momentum indicators, helps it easier to confirm the trend.